Miaoyuan12138/IS477-Lyca/StatusReport.md

 - We have successfully collected two complementary datasets from reliable public sources.
 - The first is the BLS Local Area Unemployment (LAU) dataset, which reports monthly unemployment rates from 1976 to 2022 across all U.S. states and territories.
-- The second is the CDC’s Behavioral Risk Factor Surveillance System (BRFSS) dataset, which measures state-level mental health indicators, including the average number of mentally unhealthy days reported by adults.
+- The second is the CDC's Behavioral Risk Factor Surveillance System (BRFSS) dataset, which measures state-level mental health indicators, including the average number of mentally unhealthy days reported by adults.
-- These two datasets were chosen because they provide broad temporal and geographic coverage, allowing for longitudinal analysis and comparison between economic and psychological well-being trends.
 - All raw CSV files are stored locally for reproducibility and referenced consistently in our scripts.
-Standardized copies were created and placed under the data/raw/ directory, ensuring that each processing step can be traced back to the original sources.
+Standardized copies were created and placed under the data/raw/ directory.

 ### b.
 Initial integration:

 - Initial integration between these two datasets is completed.
 - We first converted the BLS unemployment data from monthly to annual averages per state to align the temporal resolution with the BRFSS mental-health data, which is reported yearly.
-- On the mental-health side, we selected an “Overall” indicator called Recent mentally unhealthy days among adults aged 18 years or older (Mean).
+- On the mental-health side, we selected an "Overall" indicator called Recent mentally unhealthy days among adults aged 18 years or older (Mean).
 This variable captures the average number of days in the past 30 days when individuals experienced stress, depression, or emotional problems.
 It is one of the most representative and continuous indicators of population mental health across states.
 - After data cleaning and standardization, both datasets were merged on common fields: State and Year.
 This produced a unified dataset that allows direct comparison of unemployment rates and mental-health outcomes across 51 regions (the 50 states plus the District of Columbia) for roughly eleven overlapping years (2011–2021).

 ### c.
 Profiling and quality checks:

-- A preliminary profiling and data-quality assessment have been conducted.
+- Profiling and data-quality assessment have been conducted.
 - We verified completeness, identified missing values, and checked overlaps in time and state coverage.
 - Early profiling results indicate minimal missingness (~0.36%) in the mental-health variable and no missing values in the unemployment variable.
 - Coverage across states and years is consistent, with 561 integrated rows after merging.

 ### d.
 Automation:

-- Following the project’s reproducibility requirement, we designed a reproducible workflow.
+- Following the project's reproducibility requirement, we designed a reproducible workflow.
 - A Snakemake workflow skeleton and a run_all.sh script were created to automate end-to-end execution.
 - Currently, the scripts run the integration and profiling components automatically; the data-acquisition automation will be completed in the next milestone.